Network Time Protocol: SNTP

 As NTP replaced the old Time Protocol, some use cases nevertheless found the full protocol too complicated.
 In 1992, Simple Network Time Protocol (SNTP) was defined to fill this niche.
 The SNTPv3 standard describes a way to use NTPv3 such that no storage of state over an extended period is needed.
 The topology becomes essentially the same as with the Time Protocol, as only one server is used.
 In 1996, SNTP was updated to SNTPv4, with some features of the then-in-development NTPv4.
 SNTPv4 was merged into the main NTPv4 standard in 2010.

-SNTP is fully interoperable with NTP since it does not define a new protocol.
+SNTP is fully interoperable with NTP since it does not define a new protocol, as it utilizes the same packet format and port as NTP, ensuring compatibility with NTP servers.
+However, client/server will lack the complex algorithms required to filter network jitter, analyze clock drift, or cross-reference multiple time sources.
+This makes it suitable for IoT devices and basic hardware that require "good enough" time without the overhead of a full NTP application stack.

+An SNTP client typically operates by querying a single server and applying the received time directly to the local clock.
 However, the simple algorithms provide times of reduced accuracy and thus it is inadvisable to sync time from an SNTP source.
+However, RFC 5905 notes that because the additional complexity of the full on-wire protocol is minimal, full implementation is encouraged even for simple clients.

 Clock strata

 The U.S. Naval Observatory Alternate Master Clock at Schriever AFB (Colorado) is a stratum 0 source for NTP.

 Yellow arrows indicate a direct connection; red arrows indicate a network connection.

 NTP uses a hierarchical, semi-layered system of time sources.
 Each level of this hierarchy is termed a stratum and is assigned a number starting with zero for the reference clock at the top.
 A server synchronized to a stratum n server runs at stratum n + 1.
 The number represents the distance from the reference clock and is used to prevent cyclical dependencies in the hierarchy.
 Stratum is not always an indication of quality or reliability; it is common to find stratum 3 time sources that are higher quality than some stratum 2 time sources.
 (Note: Telecommunication systems use a different definition for clock strata.)
 Brief descriptions of strata 0, 1, 2 and 3 are provided below.